stillingdesign/mikestilling.com/src/case-studies/abstract.md

 Mike was a sponge trying to take it all in and put it right back out.
 Turnover left just Mike and one other person on the brand team – giving Mike the opportunity to work with and learn from lots of folks across <span class="space:nowrap">the company.</span>

 Since the brand team became tiny, it was adopted by the product team.
 This helped keep product and marketing in sync.
-It also gave the brand team the chance to work on different pieces <span class="space:nowrap">of the product.</span>
+It also gave the brand team a chance to work on different pieces <span class="space:nowrap">of the product.</span>

 <figure class="relative w:100p max-w:640 mt:32 mb:64 sm:mb:72 md:mb:96 text:center">
     <img